Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 Some nutrient fields were incomplete and required imputation.

 ### 4. Subsetting a Category
-Egg-related foods needed to be filtered for an additional demonstration.
+Egg related foods needed to be filtered for an additional demonstration.

 ---